 Fortunately, the German manager is right, and Michael is free to race the Belgian Grand Prix, without any kind of blackmail.
 If on the one hand the exploit of Michael Schumacher surprises, on the other side of the box the other driver of Jordan, Andrea De Cesaris, who during the evening, when it starts to get dark in the paddock, is joined by a group of journalists, almost all Italians, who ask him many questions about his new teammate, from whom he has just been beaten.

-"Ahò, ma a chi la vojjono raccontà questi?" ["Why do these people think that anyone believes them?", ndt]
+"Ahò, ma a chi la vojjono raccontà questi?" ["Oh, do you think we’re going to believe this?", TN]

 A Roman one says holding a bundle of sheets with Jordan’s telemetry data.